zeee1only/fpdf2/docs/Development.md

 The **PDF 1.7 spec** is available on Adobe website:
 [PDF32000_2008.pdf](https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/PDF32000_2008.pdf).

+The **PDF 2.0 spec** is available on the [Adobe website](https://developer.adobe.com/document-services/docs/assets/5b15559b96303194340b99820d3a70fa/PDF_ISO_32000-2.pdf) or on the [PDF Association website](https://www.pdfa.org/sponsored-standards)

 It may be intimidating at first, but while technical, it is usually quite clear and understandable.

 It is also a great place to look for new features for `fpdf2`: